 Guest article by Eva Vree

 …Eiffel Tower…Louvre…Champs-Elysées; been there, done that – it was fun, but there’s more to Paris than this.
 The City of Light is full of wonderful hidden gems; you just need to know where to find them.
-Join me on a little tour, away from drunk English, moody French and bossy Germans, and discover Paris off the beaten track.
+Join me on a little tour, away from drunk English, moody French and bossy Germans, and discover off the beaten track in Paris.

 Sewers of Paris

 Paris has one of the most remarkable sewer networks in the world and you can now see it with your own eyes!
 Take a tour down under to learn more about the history of this huge sewer system.
 Definitely a different view of the city.

 Take metro line 4 and hop off at Chateau Rouge.
 The nearby Goutte d’Or district has a lot of inhabitants of African origin.
 These people know good food, so whilst wandering around, make sure to check out one (or more) of the many restaurants.
 Also not to miss is the street market at Rue Dejean, which is held every day but Monday.